 In these changing times, we are working quickly to support communities in how they move.

-Linking multiple cycling routes and enhancing cycleway access to the Sydney CBD, by quickly installing pop-up cycleways on:
+The first stage of the work linked multiple cycling routes and improved cycleway access to the Sydney CBD, by quickly installing pop-up cycleways on:

 - Bridge Road / Pyrmont Bridge Road, Glebe / Pyrmont